deephdc/deep-docs/source/user/modules/mods.rst

 3. DEEPaaS API functionality
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To access this package's complete functionality (both for training and predicting) through the DEEPaaS API you have to follow the instructions here: :ref:`api-integration`
+To access this package's complete functionality (both for train and prediction) through the DEEPaaS API, follow the instructions here: :ref:`api-integration`